If you’ve ever developed a keloid scar, you know how terrible it can look and how difficult it is to treat.

 2. Take Care If You Have Acne

 If you have acne, don’t pop pimples and maintain a proper skincare regimen.
 See a dermatologist in order to keep acne under control.
-Serious acne lesions can develop into keloid scars that can be worse than acne.
+Serious acne lesions might develop into keloid scars that can be worse than acne.

 3. Avoid Body Piercings and Tattoos

-Keloids can develop on the earlobes from simple ear piercings, body piercings, as well as tattoos.
+Keloids might develop on the earlobes from simple ear piercings, body piercings, as well as tattoos.

 4. If Possible, Avoid Cosmetic Surgery

 If you will be having a surgical procedure done and are prone to keloid scarring, let the surgeon know and discuss what can be done to minimize scarring.
 There are things that a surgeon will be able to do to try to avoid keloids, including cortisone injections into the wound area and using Steri-Strips to keep tension off the wound.
 Be sure to follow post-operation directions.

 5. Treat Injuries and Burns Immediately

 Keep wounds clean by using gentle cleansers without harsh or irritating ingredients.
-Run cool water over burns or use a cool compress.
+Try running cool water over burns or using a cool compress.
 For serious burns or injuries, see a doctor.

 6. Keep the Wound Moisturized

-Moisturize the wound to prevent the scar from drying up and possibly reopening.
+Moisturize the wound to try to prevent the scar from drying up and possibly reopening.
 To help moisturizers absorb and soothe wounds, heat up a wet washcloth in the microwave to apply moist heat (not too hot) to the injured skin and follow with a gentle moisturizer.

 7. Massage the Scar

-A massage can assist by softening and healing scars.
+A massage may assist in softening and healing scars.

 8. Herbal and Home Remedies